alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/2024-checkins-malvika.md

 ## 1:1 meetings

 ## 12-03-2024

 * = focus for this week
 - March 2024 Newsletter*
-- RCM Paper (RS paper)*
-- Uploading TTW reports*
+	- End of the month is preferred.
+We add a deadline for review on the 25th of each month.
+ 	- I will review this: https://github.com/the-turing-way/newsletter/issues/12
+- The buttondown experience has been great!
+Can't see Jan and Feb drafts.
+	- Good to know that the Buttondown is easier.
+It looks good!
+  	- Email the helpdesk for display.
 - Accessibility work
 	- Accessibility policy draft - draft is complete & ready for review!
+Discussion on review
+ 		- MS: good work!
+Tag people you think should review.
+Share the PR more openly on Slack.
+   		- Like the idea of open discussion (journal club style) in Collab Cafe.
 	- Guide for accessibility - draft is ongoing*
 	- PPIE documentation (currently reviewing)
-- Onboarding call - happening wed 27 mar
+- Onboarding call - happening wed 27 Mar
 - Organising community forum (discussion with AAA)
-- Community Research Toolkit - not presenting at 27 march meeting, presenting early April
+- Community Research Toolkit - not present at the 27 Mar meeting, presenting in early April
 - Annual Review 2023
+- RCM Paper (RS paper)*
+- Uploading TTW reports*
+	- It's already converted in markdown, needs a bit of review and editing but not extensive.

 ## 12-03-2024
 - Reviewing RCM paper